-Carol works as an independent Mortgage Agent with Neighbourhood Dominion Lending Centres since 2004.
+Carol works as an independent Mortgage Broker with Neighbourhood Dominion Lending Centres since 2004.
 She specializes in residential and commercial financing.
 She left the security of corporate banking after a wonderful 20 years because she was fascinated with the entrepreneur world.

 She is passionate in helping people sort out financial challenges.
 She is accredited in enRICHed ACADEMY (as seen on The Dragon’s Den) and loves to teach anyone who wants to learn how to manage their money.
 She has spoken at various events on financial integrity and is most concerned about people having a healthy and honest attitude around money.
 She says that drive in her was birthed at a very young age.

 Carol is First Nations and holds the title of “First Nations Representative” with Abuse Hurts.
 She attended workshops with the past president, for Residential School Survivors through a federally funded program in Winnipeg.
 She is a member of Thayendanegea Territory and Justice Circle.
 With a desire to serve, Carol is actively involved in community service and issues that involve Justice.